-^{}To meet the required minimum ten (10) acre lot size, multiple parcels or lots may be considered as a single entity, provided that:
+To meet the required minimum ten (10) or forty (40) acre lot size, multiple parcels or lots may be considered as a single entity, provided that:

-^{1.} The owners of oil or natural gas rights for the parcels must consent to the activity; provided, however, a copy of the oil and gas lease which allows such activities shall be sufficient to satisfy this requirement and sign the application.
+1. The owners of oil or natural gas rights for the parcels must consent to the activity; provided, however, a copy of the oil and gas lease which allows such activities shall be sufficient to satisfy this requirement and sign the application.

-^{2.} All parcels must be subject to an oil and gas lease with the same entity conducting the oil and gas development, or a similar subsidiary agreement.
+2. All parcels must be subject to an oil and gas lease with the same entity conducting the oil and gas development, or a similar subsidiary agreement.